JetBrains/educational-plugin/CONTRIBUTING.md

 5. Push all the changes

 Something went wrong (some API changes):
-5. Ensure that you can't use old API instead of new one for all platforms.
+5. Ensure that you can't use the old API instead of the new one for all platforms.
 If you can, just modify your current implementation.
-Note, if you use deprecated API, don't forget to suppress deprecation warning and add `// BACKCOMPAT` comment (see more in [Supporting a new platform version](#Supporting a new platform version) section)
+Note, if you use deprecated API, don't forget to suppress deprecation warning and add `// BACKCOMPAT` comment (see more in [Supporting a new platform version](#Supporting-a-new-platform-version) section)
-6. If there isn't common API for all platforms, extract problem pieces of code into separate files as new functions or classes
+6. If there isn't a common API for all platforms, extract problem pieces of code into separate files as new functions or classes
 7. Create implementations for each platform and place them into `branches/%platform.name%/src` folders of the corresponding module
 8. Commit new files
 9. Push all the changes